The Opportunity at a Glance

 We actively encourage candidates from diverse backgrounds, including Indigenous peoples and those with experience working with tribal communities, to apply.
 By embracing diversity and fostering respectful partnerships, we aim to create an enriching environment that supports the University’s mission and upholds our commitment to equity and inclusion for all.

-With about 570 staff and an approximately $150-million annual budget, University of Washington Information Technology (UW-IT) is a dynamic, ever-changing institution — adapting and growing to be an even more customer service-oriented organization so it can better meet the mission and changing needs of the University and its community.
+With about 570 staff and an approximately $150-million annual budget, University of Washington Information Technology (UW-IT) is a dynamic, ever-changing organization — adapting and growing to be an even more customer service-oriented team so it can better meet the mission and changing needs of the University and its community.

 As the central IT organization for the University, UW-IT collaborates with partners across the UW community to advance teaching, learning, innovation, research and discovery.
 UW-IT delivers outstanding IT services and support to all three campuses, UW medical centers and global research operations.
-It does so through several divisions, including Research Computing, a crucial supporter in our endeavors to keep the UW a world leader in research.
+It does so through several divisions, including the new People and Culture Division.

 UW-IT is partnering with Next Generation Leadership Partners on this recruitment.
 Confidential inquiries should be directed to Phil Goldstein.
 Click on the button below for more direction on how to email a resume and cover letter to Next Generation.